 I’ve heard ARTISANworks described as a walk-through kaleidoscope, a bombardment on the senses, a 360° canvas, a space that defies all boundaries, a place that can’t be described but must be seen, surprising, inspiring, and in some instances shocking.
 If you’re a true Rochesterian, you’ll relate when I say that ARTISANworks is the House of Guitars of the visual arts world.

 I enjoyed this statement from RocWiki: “It’s a great place to take out-of-town visitors, small children, sullen teenagers, or bored Rochesterians who think they’ve seen it all.”

 Another fun review on their Facebook page reads, “I’ve lived in Rochester for 22 years, and today was the first time I entered the main building of the Artisan Works.
 It was like walking into Narnia.
 I think every neuron in my brain lighted up as I continued to walk around the 30,000 sq. ft. of sheer art of the highest caliber.
 4 hours passed by without noticing.
 Positive sensory overload humbles you.”

-ARTISANworks is open Friday through Sunday, with free public tours offered Saturdays & Sundays at 2 pm.
+ARTISANworks is open Friday through Sunday, with tours offered Saturdays & Sundays at 2 pm.
 An introductory tour definitely prepares you to navigate the maze of hallways and rooms on your own later.